123456789_123456789_123456789_123456789_123456789_

 #verified_request?Boolean (readonly, private)

 Returns true or false if a request is verified.
-Checks:
+The verification method depends on the configured forgery_protection_verification_strategy:

 [ GitHub ]